 The Humanitarian Coalition is a joint appeal mechanism.
-It is comprised of CARE Canada, Oxfam Canada, Oxfam-Québec, Plan International Canada and Save the Children Canada.
+It is comprised of Canadian Lutheran World Relief, CARE Canada, Islamic Relief, Oxfam Canada, Oxfam-Québec, Plan International Canada and Save the Children Canada.
 With a combined presence in more than 120 countries, we bring together Canada's leading aid agencies to finance relief efforts in times of international humanitarian crises.
 We work together to eliminate unnecessary competition, reduce the duplication of fundraising costs, and inform the public on humanitarian needs.

 Membership in the Humanitarian Coalition is open, but limited to registered Canadian charities with established expertise and capacity in international humanitarian response.